microsoft/vcpkg-docs/vcpkg/contributing/maintainer-guide.md

 ### Ports in the current baseline must be simultaneiously installable

-We wish to be able to show downstream customers of libraries in the default registry that the combination of libraries in any given baseline we publish have been tested to work together in at least some configurations.
+We wish to be able to show downstream users of libraries in the default registry that the combination of libraries in any given baseline we publish have been tested to work together in at least some configurations.
 Allowing ports to exclude each other breaks the ability to test such configurations, as the number of builds necessary for such tests would grow as